Mon – Sun: 24/7 Plumbing

 Mineral deposits may have accumulated inside if you have used a showerhead for a long time.
 This can lead to a clogged showerhead that disrupts the flow.
 To remove this, you can use vinegar.
 Take a bag or a bowl and fill it with vinegar.
 Then, remove the showerhead and place it in this container overnight.

-The following day, you can use a brush or a tool to remove any sediments from the holes of the showerheads.
+The following day, you can use a brush or a tool to remove sediments from the showerheads’ holes.
 Once all the spots are open, you can attach the showerhead and check the flow.

 6. Leaking Pipes

-Metal pipes used for a long time can corrode or develop leaks.
-You may experience low pressure in the shower as a result.
+Metal pipes that have been used for a long time can corrode or develop leaks, causing low pressure in the shower.

 Leaking Shower Tap Bathroom